China backs "transition" in Syria, opposes intervention

 Yang said China stood by a principle of non-intervention in the affairs of other countries.

-Clinton acknowledged it was “no secret” the U.S. government was disappointed by the positions of China and Russia and reiterated that the best course of action remained tough U.N.
+Clinton acknowledged that it is “no secret” the U.S. government is disappointed by the positions of China and Russia on Syria, and reiterated that the best course of action remains tough U.N.
 Security Council action.

 “We hope to continue to unite behind a real path forward to end the violence in Syria,” Clinton said.